 The mention of social media marketing usually brings Facebook to mind first.
 The platform used to be for students with college email addresses only, but that changed quickly.
 Now it seems like everyone has “friended” at least one family member.

 But that’s a great thing for businesses on Facebook.
-Over half the US population used Facebook and 68% of those said the network positively influenced their purchasing decisions (2011 statistics).
+Facebook’s usage statistics as of 2024 indicate around three billion monthly active users, maintaining its status as the most utilized online social network globally.
 Similar to Google, Facebook has a proprietary algorithm, dubbed EdgeRank, and evolves, just like Google’s own algorithm.
 This affects the visibility of your brand to your fans.
 SEO Hermit has a dedicated team posting to your company’s Facebook page, keeping you relevant and visible.

-Twitter delivers users’ thoughts 140 characters at a time.
-The overload of material on Twitter (170 billion tweets & counting!) can make it difficult for small brands to be heard.
-Twitter is a global conversation, though, and fans do talk back.
+X (formerly Twitter) delivers users’ thoughts 140 characters at a time.
+The overload of material on X/Twitter (over 6,000 tweets a second!) can make it difficult for small brands to be heard.
+X/Twitter is a global conversation, though, and fans do talk back.

 Through the use of hashtags, companies can participate in relevant topics to educate and gain the trust of their potential clients.
-Twitter has 200 million active users each month, so it’s worth gaining some of that market share.
+X/Twitter has 530 million active users each month, so it’s worth gaining some of that market share.

 With 1 billion active users each month, YouTube is a surprisingly effective tool for communicating with your audience.
 YouTube rounds out Google’s social platform and is a must for each and every one of our SEO clients.